-Opened in November 2020, Maruhachi Donburi & Curry is a hawker stall at Edgefield Plains in Punggol which offers restaurant-quality tonkatsu at very affordable prices.
+Opened in November 2020, Maruhachi Donburi & Curry is a hawker stall which started at Edgefield Plains in Punggol which offers restaurant-quality tonkatsu at very affordable prices.
+It has since expanded and there are 5 outlets across in Singapore.

 The chef-owner is Indonesian-born Singaporean PR August Wijaya, 38 who used to be the head chef of the now-defunct Ginza Bairin—the famous Tokyo-based tonkatsu restaurant at ION Orchard—for almost nine years.
 Now, you know what that means?